Godzilla Singular Point: Accolades

 Godzilla Singular Point won VFX-Japan Awards' 2022 "Excellence" and "Best" awards in the Television/Distribution Program Anime CG Category.
 It was also nominated for the 42nd Nihon SF Taisho Award.
 The anime series was awarded the 53rd Seiun Award in the Best Media category in 2022.

+Potential sequel

+When questioned by a fan on Twitter about the possibility of a sequel to Godzilla Singular Point, the screenwriter Toh EnJoe told the user: "Due to the contract, all I can say is 'There may or may not be a next season'."
+Director Atsushi Takahashi would acknowledge this via retweeting EnJoe's response a few days later.